 Many homeowners choose Chapter 13 to avoid home foreclosure.
 Chapter 13 allows you to continue to live in your home and pay down your mortgage based on your monthly income.
 Then, once your eligible debt is discharged, you can more easily afford to continue mortgage payments.
 If you have a second mortgage, and you owe more than your house is currently worth, Chapter 13 treats that second mortgage as an unsecured loan, so the court could actually discharge that second mortgage when your repayment plan is completed.
 Consumers also choose Chapter 13 to protect a valuable vehicle from repossession.

-Most people file Chapter 13 bankruptcy because their earnings are too high to qualify for Chapter 7 bankruptcy, they have assets they would lose under Chapter 7 Bankruptcy, or they have filed Chapter 7 bankruptcy in the past eight years.
+Most people file Chapter 13 bankruptcy because their earnings are too high to qualify for Chapter 7 bankruptcy, they have assets they would lose under Chapter 7 bankruptcy or they have filed for Chapter 7 bankruptcy in the past eight years.